blackjk3/threefab/README.md

 Transforms
 -------------
 The transforms are setup in blocks of three coordinates (x,y,z).
 The first block is for position, second is for rotation, third is for scale.
+Note: Rotation is currently in radians.

 Outliner
 -------------